 When we import the rules for siblings and uncles into the graph, the implied relations are materialised.
 This occurs because the rule ranges over all possible nodes in the RDF graph.
 Whenever the rule is satisfied, i.e. a ‘?x has a brother ?y’ relationship is found, it will propagate this information as a new triple within the graph, enriching the data.

 In this example, the sibling rule helped to establish the link between Peter and Luke and the uncle rule established that Luke was Meg’s uncle.
 This makes the graph more complete, which has benefits for data analysis, and when the process is scaled up it can result in significant efficiency improvements compared to using other methods for inserting data into a graph (see below).

 Rules can be simple like the one demonstrated above, or layered on top of one another to provide a complex set of instructions.
-For more resources on the power of semantic reasoning with Datalog rules, check out this article.
+Check out our resource library or blog for more resources on the power of semantic reasoning with Datalog rules.